phastlight/phastlight/README.md

 Now in command line, run php server/server.php and go to http://127.0.0.1:1337/ to see the result.

-Below is the benchmark performed with Apache AB again the following Node.js script, the operating system is CENTOS 6 64bit, we simulate 200k requests and 5k concurrent requests
+Below is the benchmark performed with Apache AB again the following Node.js script, the operating system is CENTOS 6 64bit, we simulate 200k requests and 5k concurrent requests.
+Result shows phastlight is faster than Node.js.

 Node.js script
 ```javascript